bjoernwedi/HA-energy-cards/README.md

 ```

 # STEP 3 - Entities CARDS
-With some frequently used lovelace components
+With some frequently used lovelace components.
+A full copy of the grid related card you can find under [./grid-power-card-example](./grid-power-card-example)

 ### The finally I placed the first card into my locelace frontend using:
 - custom:multiple-entity-row